Sangdol/bluecheese/resources/md/en/blog/vimrc.md

 * [semshi](https://github.com/numirias/semshi) for Python
 * [tree-sitter](https://github.com/nvim-treesitter/nvim-treesitter) for code highlights

-I didn't have chances to write a large amount of code using vim after I set up these, but they are at least very useful for writing scripts and navigating codebases.
+I didn't have many chances to write a large amount of code using vim after I set up these, but they are at least helpful in writing scripts and navigating codebases.

 It wasn't always easy to set things up.
-I spent weeks to learn, custmoize, and troubleshoot when I started using `coc-metals` and `conjure`.
-I've faced a Lua version issue when I tried using `coc-lua`.
+I spent weeks learning, customizing, and troubleshooting when I started using `coc-metals` and `conjure`.
+I faced a Lua version issue when I tried using `coc-lua`.
 Nothing was free but they were worth it.

-I've put the plugins for coding in a separate vimrc module ([devplugins.vim](https://github.com/Sangdol/vimrc/blob/master/vim/rc/devplugins.vim)) so that I can exclude it in the server environment.
+I've put the plugins for coding in a separate vimrc module ([devplugins.vim](https://github.com/Sangdol/vimrc/blob/master/vim/rc/devplugins.vim)) so that I can exclude them in the server environment.

 ### Reflection

-The most productive or successful people are not the ones who have the most productive development environment.
+The most successful people do not have the most productive development environment.

 Once I started working on this, I didn't want to do anything else.
-Sometimes I was obsessed by small improvements that wouldn't affect my productivity after all.
-Still, I think I'm far from mastering vim and there are tons of things that I can try to tweak my productivity.
+Sometimes I was obsessed with minor improvements that wouldn't affect my productivity.
+Still, I think I'm far from mastering vim, and there are tons of things that I can try to tweak my productivity.

-I learned a lot even from the effort that didn't work out, but it's important to be aware of the cost that I spend on improving productivity -- if I want to be productive.
+I learned a lot even from the effort that didn't work out, but it's essential to know the cost I spend on improving productivity -- if I want to be genuinely productive.

 <img src="/img/vimrc-40.png" alt="40 years" />